|

 Mechanical engineer and eldest Son Edmund, now head of the household at The Quarries,

-became the manager of his fathers Brick Works.
+became the manager of his father's brick works.

 In 1880 Edward Howl founded an